doyousketch2/noobtown/README.md

 (or)
 `sudo python3 -m pip install keyboard`

-ended up importing keyboard instead of keybinder
+ended up importing keyboard instead of keybinder for the hotkey.
 better examples, can get it to run, but you have to use sudo...

 `sudo ./noobtown`